How to clear debt - a guide

 For example, let’s say you owe £2,000 on a credit card with an APR of 20% and you only pay the minimum balance of 2.5% every month.
 In this case, it will take you nearly 35 years to pay off your balance and you’ll have paid a staggering £5,000 in interest overall.
 However, if you were to pay, say, £100 every month, you’ll have cleared the debt within two years and your overall interest payments will amount to £530.

 It’s easy to incur debt by spending on your credit card, particularly when the cost of living crisis is putting further pressure on household budgets.
-According to the Bank of England, credit card borrowing in June 2022 rose at its fastest annual rate for more than 17 years.
+According to Statista, total credit card debt in the UK grew by half a billion pounds between July and August 2023, reaching a similar level of debt as seen in early 2017.

 If possible, use cash and remove your credit card from your purse or wallet so you’re not tempted to spend.
 If you can stop using your credit card, you may also find it easier to pay off existing credit card debt.